Open Access to Peer-reviewed Publications

 1 In exceptional cases, the CC BY ND licence can be used but has to be approved by the FWF.

-2 As an exception until 2024, in the case of scholarly contributions in edited volumes or book chapters that are not part of transformative agreements/journals, the peer-review process must be presented transparently on the website of the publication venue.
+2 As an exception until the end of 2024, in the case of scholarly contributions in edited volumes or book chapters that are not part of transformative agreements/journals, the peer-review process must be presented transparently on the website of the publication venue.